ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

   <img src="/img/ena_tutorial/Step2_register_study.png" height="400" class="rounded">
 </div>

 Lastly, click **Submit**.
 A pop-up window will appear, check that the submission was successful by reading the content of the window, then click **Close**.

 Please see [this video](https://youtu.be/3nArbshyzIk) for further guidance.

 <!-- LIANE - MORE INPUT IS NEEDED HERE FROM 02-register-samples -->

-#### Preparing information for registering samples
+### Preparing information for registering samples

 Before registering the sample.
 You must prepare the spreadsheets for submission.
+For instructions on how to do this, please see [the section on preparing for submissions](/support_services/tutorial_ena/tutorial_ena_subprep).

 The ENA provides a virus pathogen metadata checklist [ERC000033](https://www.ebi.ac.uk/ena/browser/view/ERC000033) that should be used as guidance for the submission of samples for SARS-CoV2.
 The information that you should provide will depend on the type of sampling done, but there are multiple mandatory, recommended, and optional fields to fill in (summarised in the below image).